bmhking/Parcel_value_app/README.md

 Foxhill Estates is the most expensive property in La Jolla, spanning over 30 acres and just sold at $35 million.
 That means it is assessed at $25/sqft.
 In contrast, Meadowbrook Apartments in Bay Terrace is a Section 8 housing unit that houses more than 200 households.
 It used to be a very sketchy place, albeit in the past 10 years it has been improving.
 It is assessed at $65/sqft - 280% that of Foxhill Estate's.
 Therefore for the public to evaluate the efficacy of land, just looking at market or assessed value is not enough.
 The value must be standardized by area for it to be meaningful.

+I am using this methodology to write a paper on how high residential water usage and low property tax efficiency are connected in San Diego.

 # How to use the app
 When you open the link, the website looks like this:
 ![](https://raw.githubusercontent.com/bmhking/Parcel_value_app/main/tutorial/tutorial_1.PNG)